 Would you be surprised if you learned that the most common skin type among us is combination skin?

-While oily skin is overproduction of natural oil or sebum causing it to be shiny, greasy that leads to clogged pores and acne, many people often experience combination skin is a mix of oily and dry skin that leads to dry flaking skin on the cheeks and excess oil and shine on other areas of their face.
+While oily skin is overproduction of natural oil or sebum causing it to be shiny, greasy that leads to clogged pores and acne, many people often experience combination skin is a mix of oily and dry skin that leads to dry flaking skin on the cheeks, with excess oil and shine on other areas of their face.

 Whether you have oily or combination skin, just like other skin types, there’s often more than one factor at play.
 So we’ve broke it down along with our recommendations to help you quickly assess and learn how to treat oily or combination skin.